Hazel Schmoll: Career

 On returning to Colorado after her master's degree, Schmoll was hired to do some work for the Colorado Historical and Natural History Society at the Colorado State Museum, at first mainly mounting and cataloguing the botanical collections of Alice Eastwood and Ellsworth Bethel.
 The resulting herbarium is still considered one of the finest in the state.

 She went on to conduct the first systematic study of plant life in the southwestern part of the state, a project that would later feed into her doctoral dissertation.

 Another of her roles was to educate the public about plant life in the Rocky Mountains, and she served briefly (1920–21) as assistant curator for the State Bureau of Mines.
 In 1925, she was a leading lobbyist for efforts to pass legislation protecting the state flower, Aquilegia coerulea or blue columbine.
 A job which Schmoll had expected to be short-term ended up lasting until 1925, when Scholl left with the goal of pursuing a doctoral degree.

 In late 1925, Schmoll traveled to Europe to visit botanical gardens and learn German.
 On returning, she enrolled at the University of Chicago for a Ph.D. in ecological botany, supporting herself with various jobs ranging from cleaning houses to rewriting a high school biology textbook.
 She also worked at the Field Museum of Natural History and served as a substitute professor at a local junior college.
 In 1932 she became the first woman to obtain a Ph.D. in botany from the University of Chicago.
 The subject of her dissertation was vegetation of the Chimney Rock area of southwestern Colorado.
+Schmoll was appointed as a board member of the Colorado Mountain Club, where she headed the lobbying effort to pass a bill that protected the lavender Columbine, the Colorado state flower.

 During the Depression, Schmoll was unable to find a permanent job as a scientist.
 In 1938, she built Rangeview Ranch outside Ward, first as a children's camp and then as a guest ranch.
 It adjoined Rocky Mountain National Park, and Schmoll served as a nature guide for guests well into her seventies.
 Schmoll split her time between the ranch in the summers and a house in Ward the rest of the year.

 Schmoll died on January 31, 1990, at the age of 99.
 Much of her property was donated for conservation purposes, although Rangeview Ranch was donated to the Christian Science Church for use as a retreat and conference center.
 In 2017, the ranch changed hands again and became the Rocky Mountain Ecodharma Retreat Center.